Alternative Testing Instructions and Testing Arrangement Form

 Testing accommodations are provided by the faculty or by the Office of AccessABILITY.
 Penalizing action may be taken against students who do not follow the guidelines presented on the following pages.

-- Testing Arrangement Form (TAF) must be submitted to TH 205 at least two weeks prior to the test date.
-The OA Coordinator of Testing Services will assign a proctor and the location to you.
-All students must confirm their exam date and location one day before the test date either by stopping by TH 205 or calling (212) 650-3582.
+- The Testing Arrangement Form (TAF) must be submitted at least two weeks prior to the test date.
+Our Coordinator of Testing Services will assign a proctor and location to you.

-- Final Exams are held in TH 205 unless otherwise instructed by the testing coordinator.
+- Final Exams are held in Room 300, North unless otherwise instructed by the testing coordinator.

 - If students fail to meet the Testing Arrangement deadlines, they must arrange a substitute time with their instructors.

-- Students meet their proctor in their assigned room on the test date.
-Students are required to call the testing coordinator in case of absences at least 24 hours before the scheduled test date.
-In case of lateness, students will only be given the remainder of the allotted time, as indicated on their Testing Arrangement Form (e.g., if an exam is scheduled for 2:00 to 5:00 pm, and you arrive at 2:15, you still have only until 5:00 p.m. to complete the test).
-Please note that the proctors will only wait for 1/2 hour in the testing area.
+- Students meet their proctor in the assigned room on the test date.
+Students are required to call the testing coordinator.
+In case of absences at least 24 hours before the scheduled test date.
+In case of lateness, students will only be given the remainder of the allotted time, as indicated on their Testing Arrangement Form (e.g., if an exam is scheduled for 2:00 to 5:00 pm, and you arrive at 3:30, you still only have until 5:00 p.m. to complete the test).
+Please note that the proctors will only wait for one half hour in the testing area.

 - All missed exams will be returned to the department.
 With the professor’s approval, and proper medical documentation, the test may be rescheduled.
 All students should follow the guidelines in the course syllabus for specific information regarding missed and/or make-up exams.

-- If you need to use a computer as part of your accommodations, you should inform the testing staff at the Access Center, TH205, by calling 212-650-3582.
+- If you need to use a computer as part of your accommodations, you should inform the testing staff at the Access & Technology Center, 300 North Building, by calling (212) 650-3582

 - It is very important that all exam dates are included in the class syllabus in order for students to schedule their special accommodations in advance.